gkavinasht/coding-challanges/README.md

 1089.
 Duplicate Zeros
 1295.
 Find Numbers with Even Number of Digits
 1342.
 Number of Steps to Reduce a Number to Zero
+1346.
+Check If N and Its Double Exist
 1480.
 Running Sum of 1d Array
 1672.
 Richest Customer Wealth
 ```